What Veterinarian Business Expenses Should an Employer Pay For? | Veterinary

 So, continuing education is the first one.
-The second most common likely is your licensing and dues and any type of professional membership, so AVMA membership, there are lots of local memberships that you could join, and sometimes they’re spelled out exactly which memberships your veterinary clinic or practice will pay for.
-And sometimes they leave that discretion to you.
-It’s very important that you read your agreement so that you know what sort of business expenses, and you know exactly what is going to be reimbursed.
+The second most common likely is the employee’s licensing and dues and any type of professional membership, so AVMA membership, there are lots of local memberships that you could join, and sometimes they’ve spelled out exactly which memberships your veterinary clinic or practice will pay for.
+And sometimes the employer leaves that discretion to you.
+It’s very important that you read your agreement so that you know what sort of business expenses, and you as an employee know exactly what is going to be reimbursed.
 So, membership should absolutely be included, dues and licensing fees, so your state veterinary license and your renewals are important if you’re licensed in more than one state.
 Occasionally, both of those would be covered.
 You may need a DEA license and those can get expensive.

-If you do, then that would be covered as well under your reimbursement.
+If you as an employee did get a DEA license, then that would be covered as well under your reimbursement.
 Now, sometimes these are capped at a certain amount.
 Sometimes they’re grouped in with your CE allowance.
 They’ll just say like 4,000 for all those ancillary or business expenses.
 It just depends on your agreement, but they should be listed there.
 And it depends on how they’re paid out, but they should be reimbursed in some way because you’re not getting any sort of tax incentives if you are paying those out and they do add up in their annual fees.

-So, over time, that’s a lot of money coming out of your pocket.
+So, over time, as an employee, that’s a lot of money coming out of your pocket.
 Another thing that’s common is relocation expenses.
-If you’re moving to a clinic or a practice from out of state or cross country, typically, you will be granted some type of relocation allowance or reimbursement, and that’s anywhere from $10,000 to $20,000.
-Again, it’s structured differently, depending on if you’re joining more of a corporate practice or private.
+If you’re moving to a clinic or a practice from out of state or cross country, typically, an employee will be granted some type of relocation allowance or reimbursement, and that’s anywhere from $10,000 to $20,000.
+Again, it’s structured differently, depending on if an employee is joining more of a corporate practice or a private one.
 Sometimes they have to reimburse the companies directly for your moving expenses.
 Other times they’ll just give it to you in a large amount and just expect that it goes towards relocation expenses.
 If they structure it more like a bonus, it is taxed as income.